wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * That there is a **crisis** in Aboriginal Welfare in the South West Land Division of Western Australia resulting from a population explosion, poor housing and hygiene and unemployment and unemployability.

+* Has the Minister's attention been drawn to an article in the  Canberra Times of  17 May 1979 entitled 'University StaffTell of Research Funds **Crisis**'.

 * Nobody can pretend that we have not been through a **crisis** parallel to that in Cuba.

 * It was certainly the most tense **crisis** the nation has faced since 1962.